lips-hci/stereo_ae400/README.md

-Save Isaac SDK to the folder ~/Download, or any directory you preferred.
+Download Isaac SDK to the folder ~/Downloads, or any directory you preferred.

 :bulb: The branch '_master_' now supports the latest Isaac SDK [2019.3](https://developer.nvidia.com/isaac-sdk-20193) and it requires jetpack43 for embedded side.